pnp/PnP/Samples/Core.ProfilePictureUploader/readme.md

 1.	tenantName – required.
 Office 365 tenant name.
 Used by the utility to connect to the correct SPO web service endpoints during the upload of images, and editing of user profile properties.
 2.	pictureSourceCSV – required.
 This is the path to a CSV file which contains a mapping of SPO user to source image location.
 More information and examples are detailed in the next section.
-3. Thumbs – required.
+3.	thumbs – required.
 This element determines if source image files should be uploaded as is, or scaled to create 3 sizes of each image file.
 	- upload3Thumbs – required.
 If set to “false”, the utility will take the source image for a user as is, and upload to SPO.
 A single image file per user profile will be uploaded.
 The value of “createSMLThumbs” is irrelevant if “Upload3Thumbs” is set to “false”.
 If “upload3Thumbs” is set to true, the utility will upload 3 image files for each user profile.
 The value of “createSMLThumbs” will control the size of each of those 3 images.
 Most often “upload3Thumbs” will be set to true, but there are cases where you might just want the source image uploaded as is.
 	- createSMLThumbs – required.
 If set to true, the utility will use the source image, and create 3 different sized variations of the image, and upload those 3 images for each user profile.
 The sizes are, small – width of 48px, medium – width of 72px, and large, width of 200px.
 If set to false, the utility will use the source image, do no resizing of it, and upload it 3 times.
 Most often this parameter will be set to true, but there are cases where you might want it to be false.
 4.	additionalProfileProperties – required.
 This section allows you to specify additional user profile properties, and their values, to be set when the utility runs.
 For example, you may want to turn off Exchange Online picture sync to SharePoint Online for all users where you upload an image, or set any other custom or built-in SPO user profile property to a value.
 Note: the utility will automatically set 2 user profile properties for you i.e. PictureURL, will be set to the path of the uploaded image (if multiple image uploaded, it is always set to the path of the medium sized image), and SPS-PicturePlaceholderState will be set to 0, to indicate to SPO to show the upload picture for a user profile.
 	- Property – not required.
 Can have multiple property elements.
 		- Name – required.
 This is the name of SPO user profile property
 		- Value – required.
 This is the value you would like to set the profile property to
-5. Logfile – required.
+5.	logFile – required.
 This is used to control the output of logging while the utility runs.
 	- path – required.
 The full path to where the log file should be created.
 If the file doesn’t exist, the utility will create one.
 If it does exist, it will append to the existing file.
 	- enablelogging – required.
 If set to “false”, the utility will not write any output to the logfile.
 	- loggingLevel – not used.
 Support for this attribute be added to a future update.